freedomofpress/securedrop/docs/install.md

 ### Configure SSH to use Tor

 When installing SecureDrop on the *App Server* and the *Monitor Server*, SSH will be configured to only allow connections over Tor.
-The steps below assume that the *Admin Workstation* is running Linux and has *tor* installed from [Tor's repos](https://www.torproject.org/docs/installguide.html.en) Do not use the version that is in the Linux distro's repos because it is most likely out of date.
+The steps below assume that the *Admin Workstation* is running Linux and has *Tor* installed from [Tor Project's repos](https://www.torproject.org/docs/installguide.html.en) Do not use the version that is in the Linux distribution's repos because it is most likely out of date.

 Install the *connect-proxy* tool.